Quasician/CellularAutomata/doc/DESIGN_PLAN.md

 ## Overview
     ADD PICTURES OF CRC CARDS

-We plan to have a runner class that should just have a main method, setupSimulation
+*We plan to have a runner class that should just have a main method, setupSimulation
-    The runner class would do the configuration of the simulation with the setupSimulation method. start and update the simulation, and graphically visualize the simulation to the user.
+    *The runner class would do the configuration of the simulation with the setupSimulation method.
+    *It's main method would start and update the simulation, and graphically visualize the simulation to the user.

-Simulation class that will contain the rules of the simulation and a constructor, updateGrid method, and a show method.
+*Simulation class that will contain the rules of the simulation and a constructor, updateGrid method, and a show method.
-    We will have to create an object inside the runner class for the actual simulation to start.
+    *We will have to create an object inside the runner class for the actual simulation to start.

-We plan to also have an abstract Cell class that has the methods:
+*We plan to also have an abstract Cell class that has the methods:
-    getState
-    setState
-    getTopCell
-    getBottomCell
-    getLeftCell
-    getRightCell
-    updateState
+    *getState
+    *setState
+    *getTopCell
+    *getBottomCell
+    *getLeftCell
+    *getRightCell
+    *updateState

 We also need a Middle Cell, Edge Cell, and Corner Cell that will extend from the abstract Cell class.

-Two different implementations:
+*Two different implementations:
-    1. the grid is 2d array
+    *1. the grid is 2d array
-    2. the grid is map
+    *2. the grid is map
-        To make our program as flexible as possible, grid, regardless of its data structure will be made in the simulation class so any methods in the simulation that need to use the grid would not need to pass in the grid.
+        *To make our program as flexible as possible, grid, regardless of its data structure will be made in the simulation class so any methods in the simulation that need to use the grid would not need to pass in the grid.
 No method signatures in our program will need to pass in grid since all methods that need to use grid will be inside the simulation class and have access to the private variable.